-The 2018 QAP conforms to all the Plan requirements summarized above.
-For the 2018 QAP, CHFA encouraged suggestions and comments from the affordable housing industry and held meetings with its Tax Credit Advisory Group and subcommittees on important tax credit issues.
-Housing professionals and experts representing a wide range of interests and specialties participated in these discussions and contributed to the development of the 2018 QAP.
+The QAP was prepared and made available for review by interested parties before approval by the Governor of Colorado and final publication.
+In addition to receiving and considering input from competitive round Applicants via surveys and numerous other interested parties throughout the year, CHFA presented the draft QAP for public review and comment at public hearings and encouraged suggestions and comments from the affordable housing industry, by, among other things, holding meetings with its Tax Credit Advisory Group and subcommittees on important Tax Credit issues.
+Housing professionals and experts representing a wide range of interests and specialties participated in these discussions and contributed to the development of the QAP.
 CHFA wishes to publicly acknowledge their contribution and to thank them for their time and effort.